irsbugs/pygubu-arrays/README.md

 ![testapp_designer_code](/images/testapp_designer_code.png)

 The top Labelframe does not contain any labels.
-The python designer code needs to be manually enhanced to add a label array so the application will look like this
+The python designer code needs to be manually enhanced to add a label array so the application will look like this:

 ![label_array_demo](/images/label_array_demo.png)

 ## Enhancing the Python Code

-The original code is enhanced as follows:
+The original *Pygubu Designer* generated code is enhanced as follows to create the file [testapp_label_array.py](testapp_label_array.py)

 *